togethercomputer/together-python/README.md

 - the type of each key is the expected type (i.e. str)
 - minimum number of samples is met

-In the `resp` we will tell you the first line where the wrong formatting occurs, print this line, and show where to learn how to fix it.
+In the `resp`, we will report the first line where the formatting error occurs, print the line, and the data format documentation on our website.
 Next lets upload a good file:

 ```python
 together.Files.upload(file="jokes.jsonl")